gerfra/Temperature-Hardware-LibreHardwareMonitorLib/Readme.md

-Use OpenHardwareMonitorLib  to read Temperature sensors
+Use LibreHardwareMonitorLib  to read Temperature sensors

 This is an example of the versatility of the python language.
-In this case I use it to access Hardware sensors to read their temperature using the OpenHarwareMonitorLib .dll library and the python library pythonnet.
+In this case I use it to access Hardware sensors to read their temperature using the LibreHardwareMonitorLib .dll library and the python library pythonnet.

 ![Temperature Preview](https://i.imgur.com/xsIXgn3.png)